 So, how do we get our files in the right place?
 We will need to place the files in the appropriate directory on the Nexus pod.

-Since I want to do this automatically we will want to compare the current mounts against the required list.
-After that, we need to patch the nexus deployment, adding any mounts not yet added.
+Since I want to do this automatically, we will want to compare the current mounts against the required list.
+After that, we need to patch the Nexus deployment, adding any mounts not yet added.

 So, we need to:

-- list the current Nexus deployments mount points
+list the current Nexus deployments mount points

-- list the current Nexus deployments subPaths
+list the current Nexus deployments subPaths

-- list the custom repos from our file
+list the custom repos from our file

-- add the config map to the cluster
+add the config map to the cluster

-- create a patch string containing any new mount points and subPaths
+create a patch string containing any new mount points and subPaths

-- apply the patch if necessary
+apply the patch if necessary

-For this, we’ll need to the help of two of my favourite commands, jq and yq, and a little command line fu.
+For this, we'll need the help of two of my favourite commands, jq and yq, and a little command line fu.

 Let's go…